sciai-lab/cl-tsne-umap/README.md

 <img width="400" alt="UMAP no annealing" src="/figures/Fig_S1_a-c.png">

-To reproduce the SimCLR experiment with negative sampling loss, run
+To reproduce the SimCLR experiments with `m=16`, run
 ```
-python scripts/cifar10-acc.py
+python cne_scripts_notebooks/scripts/cifar10-acc.py
 ```

 For other experiments adapt the parameters at the top of `compute_embds_cne.py` and `compute_embds_umap.py` or at the top of the `main` function in `cifar10-acc.py` accordingly.
-Downloaded datasets and neighbor embedding results will be saved in `data` and figures will be saved in `figures`.
+Downloaded datasets and neighbor embedding results will be saved in `cne_scripts_notebooks/data` and figures will be saved in `cne_scripts_notebooks/figures`.

-All neighbor embedding results alongside their parameters can be inspected in the jupyter notebooks in `notebooks`.
+All neighbor embedding results alongside their parameters can be inspected in the jupyter notebooks in `cne_scripts_notebooks/notebooks`.
-This list details which figures can be reproduced using which notebooks:
+This list details which figures can be inspected using which notebooks:

 - Fig 1:  `negtsne.ipynb`, `tsne.ipynb`, `ncvis.ipynb`
 - Fig 2:  `umap_vs_negtsne.ipynb`